null

 Dial *3001#12345#* to put an iPhone into Field Test Mode

-If you have iOS 16 installed on your phone, you’ll see a screen like the one on the left:
+If you have iOS 17 or 16 installed on your phone, you’ll see a screen like the one on the left:

 Tap Serving Cell Info on the All metrics screen.